 Money isn’t the root of evil.
 Everyone uses it!
-We all want it, work for it and think about it.
+We all want it, and think about it.
 While the creation and growth of money seem somewhat intangible, money is the way we get the things we need and desire.

-Money is more than just a commodity used for a trade.
-It’s an energy.
-Energy is the ability to do work.
+Money is more than just a product used for trade.
+It’s energy.
+Energy is the capacity to do work.

-Everything that happens in the economy is due to the flow of high-grade energy.
-And given that energy is measurable and consistent in terms of both quantity and quality, it should be recognized as the only real currency.
+Everything that occurs in the economy is owing to the flow of high energy.
+And given that energy is quantifiable and reliable in terms of both quantity and quality, it should be known as the only real currency.

 Money is an expression of energy and we use it to support our life.
-When money is earned, spent, saved and given consciously, it reflects what we value most.
+When money is earned, spent, saved, invested, and given intentionally, it mirrors what we value most.

-It can refer to the income velocity of money, which is the frequency at which the average same unit of currency is used to purchase newly domestically-produced goods and services within a given time period.
-In other words, it is the number of times one unit of money is spent to buy goods and services per unit of time.
+It can refer to the income velocity of money, that’s the regularity at which the average same unit of currency is used to purchase newly created goods and services within a given period.
+In other words, it’s the number of times one unit of money is spent to purchase goods and services each unit of time.

 In simple words, the velocity of money refers to how fast money passes from one holder to the next.

 What happens when the velocity of money increases?